Last updated: 25 September 2020 at 4.25pm

 If you usually get continence products from the HSE, this should continue.
 Contact your local HSE Continence Officer if you have any questions.

-Some patient’s hospital appointments have changed because of the coronavirus outbreak.
+Some patient’s hospital appointments have changed because of the COVID-19 outbreak.

 Call your GP or specialist if you have any questions about upcoming appointments.